erikwallin86/artificial_terrains/README.md

 ## Extending
-The setup is modular and new 'datahandlers' can easiliy be added, as e.g.
+The setup is modular and new 'modules' can easiliy be added, as e.g.
 ```
-class NewDatahandler(DataHandler):
+class NewModule(Module):
-    ''' A new datahandler '''
+    ''' A new module '''
     @debug_decorator
     def __call__(self, terrain=None,
                  default=None,
                  overwrite=False,
                  **_):
 ```
-This inherits from the `DataHandler` base class, which sets up e.g. logging and `self.save_dir`.
+This inherits from the `Module` base class, which sets up e.g. logging and `self.save_dir`.
 The latter is a folder given by appending the datalogger name to the  `--save-dir` arg.
-The new datahandler is setup by defining the `__call__` method.
-As a datahandler is run, this method is executed, with the `pipe` given as keyword arguments.
+The new module is setup by defining the `__call__` method.
+As a module is run, this method is executed, with the `pipe` given as keyword arguments.
 The `default` argument is special.
-If a single value/string is passed as options for the datahandler, e.g. `Random:10` or `Load:folder/terrain.npz`, then this is passed as the 'default' value.
+If a single value/string is passed as options for the module, e.g. `Random:10` or `Load:folder/terrain.npz`, then this is passed as the 'default' value.
-Two other special arguments are `call_number` and `call_total` which are important if there are multiple parallel pipes, where each datahandler will be called multiple times.
+Two other special arguments are `call_number` and `call_total` which are important if there are multiple parallel pipes, where each module will be called multiple times.
-Otherwise the keyword arguments are given py the pipe, or by specifying a dict input to the datahandler, as e.g. `Gaussian:"dict(position=[10,10],height=3,width=10)"`
+Otherwise the keyword arguments are given py the pipe, or by specifying a dict input to the module, as e.g. `Gaussian:"dict(position=[10,10],height=3,width=10)"`

-The above example takes a `terrain` keyword as input, with the idea of this being passed in the 'pipe' from a previous datahandler, e.g. `Load` or some 'generating' datahandler.
-Anything can be passed between datahandlers in this way, and the names are arbitrary.
+The above example takes a `terrain` keyword as input, with the idea of this being passed in the 'pipe' from a previous module, e.g. `Load` or some 'generating' module.
+Anything can be passed between modules in this way, and the names are arbitrary.
 Some special are the following, [Note that these are the current names and this might/will change after some clean up]
 | Name | Description |
 |-----------|-------------|